Building on Highland Gate Estate Dullstroom

 All exterior paint colours must be chosen from the approved colour palette for walls, doors and windows.
 Soft subdued earthy tones such as ochre, sandstone, beige, autumn shades are encouraged to blend into the natural surroundings.
 The principal external paint colour may not be white.
 Specific exclusions are bright and contrasting colours, large areas of black and white, cold grey, greens, and blues.

 All major plan forms must be roofed.
 Roofs must be dominantly pitched in form and be between 30 to 45 degrees, in traditional styles – simple double pitched, pyramid, hipped and half-hipped.
 Roof pitches must be consistent.
 Roofs must coincide with plan elements.
 Approved and specific exclusions are specified for roof coverings.
 All houses are required to have eaves.
 Chimneys and roof structures must complement the main structure.
 Any roof mounted air conditioning units must be hidden within the roof structure or housed in a roof lantern/ridge ventilator.
-S panels should not be visible from the street and must be integrated into the overall design aesthetic.
+Solar panels should not be visible from the street and must be integrated into the overall design aesthetic.
 Seamless aluminium or Chromadek gutters and downpipes are recommended.

 All window openings are to have a vertical form.
 Window frames and panes are to be rectangular with a dominant vertical proportion.
 The proportion, style, and material of the windows selected should be consistent throughout all the buildings on the site.
 Reflective, coloured or heavily tinted glazing or film will not be allowed.
 The use of glass blocks is also strictly prohibited.